terreng/arcade/README-GAMEMAKER-UNITY.txt

 Add games to C:/games like normal.
-All HTML5 games are type “stencyl” in the config.json file.
+All HTML5 games are type “html5” in the config.json file.
 I know that doesn’t make sense, but that’s how it is.
 Don’t @ me.

 Game Maker: